Englefield, East Maitland

-Englefield is a heritage-listed former inn and now residence at 49 Newcastle Street, East Maitland, City of Maitland, New South Wales, Australia.
+Englefield is a heritage-listed former inn and now residence at 49 Newcastle Street, East Maitland, in the Hunter region of New South Wales, Australia.
 It was built in 1837.
 It operated as the Black Horse Inn from 1845 to 1878.
 It was added to the New South Wales State Heritage Register on 30 April 2008.

 History

 The property now known as Englefield is believed to have been built by "Gentleman" John Smith c.
 1837 at Wallis Creek on his Wallis Plains (now Maitland) farm.
 The land at Wallis Creek was originally "granted" to him (as 'tenant at will') by Governor Lachlan Macquarie in 1818, being one of the eleven early grants in the area permitting settlement to eleven "well-behaved" people.

 Smith was an emancipated convict who was sent to the penal settlement at Sydney, arriving in 1810 on the "Indian" under the name of James Sidebottom (born 1787 at Manchester), but managed to escape back to England.
 Then, apparently finding little opportunity there, he got himself into trouble again and was transported a second time, arriving in 1814 on the General Hewitt, under the new name of John Smith and was sent to the Newcastle penal settlement where he confessed his past to Major James Morisset, the Commandant (documented in the Bigge Report of 1819-1821).
 He was made Chief Constable in Newcastle under Commandants Wallis and Morisset c.
 1817 to 1823, and in 1818 he was allowed to take up land at Wallis Creek, being formally emancipated in 1819.
 In 1823 Smith opened the first licensed inn in the Hunter Valley, the Ship Inn in Newcastle, and established the first store in it.
 He formed an agreement with the Waterloo Company in Sydney for the provision of flour to his store and bought the sloop Elizabeth to trade between Newcastle and Sydney.

 During this time he continued to expand his farm at Wallis Creek (and other parts of the Hunter) through grants and acquisition, and employed an overseer to run it, supplying wheat to the Commissariat in Newcastle in return for convict labour.
 In the 1828 Census, Smith was listed twice: in Newcastle as an innkeeper, and in Maitland as a farmer at Hazlewood of Wallis Plains (together with his wife Mary and their seven children) with a total acreage of 775 (of which 160 was under cultivation), 7 horses, 520 head of cattle and 300 sheep.
 Smith continued to expand his businesses in both locations and other parts of the state.